Nicole215/outdoorfun/README.md

 #### Edit Post
 - Fields are prefilled with original entry
 - User can confirm edit or cancel
+- After confirming the change, the user is taken back to their updated entry

 [:arrow_up:](#top)
 #### Delete Post